ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 }
 ```

-Or, if you are using light mode, then the below css snippet
+Or, if you are using Light mode, then the below CSS snippet

 ```css
     /* hide message in the sidebar when using light mode */